-Human blueprint breakthrough: Scientists finally publish ‘gapless’ human genome
+Human blueprint breakthrough: Scientists publish ‘gapless’ human genome

 The scientists do not claim that this is “the” human genome.
 It is “a” human genome.
 That raises the obvious question of whose genome it is, and there the story is complicated.
 It is not any one person’s genome.

 People have two of copies of chromosomes, one from each parent.
 But this research was performed on a cell line developed decades ago that originated with a rare type of tumor — called a “complete hydatidiform mole” — that formed at the union of a single sperm and an ovum that, in a biological quirk, lacked the woman’s DNA.
-According to NIH, the donors are not known.
+According to the National Institutes of Health, the donors are not known.

 “This is a unique cell line that represents no person that ever lived,” said Adam Phillippy, a co-founder of the consortium and head of the Genome Informatics Section at the National Human Genome Research Institute.